From our Free Quilt Block Patterns Library

 Increase your stitch length to 15-18 stitches/inch.
 Use an open toe applique foot for the best view of your needle.

-Position the back side of #1 to the unprinted side of the pattern using the dashed guidelines for quick and easy positioning.
+Position the back side of Goose.1 to the unprinted side of the pattern using the dashed guidelines for quick and easy positioning.
 A dot of Elmer's Washable glue stick does a great job holding this patch in place.

 Press.
-Repeat for the second #2.
+Repeat for the second Sky.1.

 Press.